From the Roku Ultra to Amazon Fire TV, these are the best streaming devices

 Most of the products on this list are squarely focused on streaming video, but despite the “TV” in its name, the Nvidia Shield TV takes a different approach.
 The device features 4K resolution and HDR streaming capabilities based on the Android TV platform, but at its heart, the Shield TV is designed with gamers in mind.

 More than 200 games are available to play via Android TV, with many exclusive to the Shield TV.
 If you’re a PC gamer, the ability to stream PC games to your Shield TV while you kick back on the couch makes it an even more attractive option.
-The base version, which sells for $200, includes just 16GB of storage, but $300 gets you 500GB, along with microSD and micro USB slots.The included controller — which Nvidia has revamped— provides a familiar feel to experienced console gamers.
+The base version, which sells for $200, includes just 16GB of storage.
+But $300 gets you 500GB, along with MicroSD and Micro USB slots.The included controller — which Nvidia has revamped— provides a familiar feel to experienced console gamers, and the device also supports most other Bluetooth controllers out there, including Sony’s DualShock 4 and Xbox One controller.
+For those who want the muscle of the Shield’s hardware but don’t want (or need) the wireless controller, a remote-only 16GB option is also available for $180.

 Why we picked the Apple TV 4K: